getAlby/lightning-publisher-wordpress/README.md

 ./build.sh # this builds a `wordpress-lightning-publisher.zip`
 ```

-Then upload and activate the plugin.
+Then upload and activate the plugin through the WordPress Plugin admin panel.

 ## Paywall Hook to have custom logic when to enable/disable the paywall